finos/open-resource-broker/src/config/README.md

-# Configuration Management - Unified Configuration System
+# Configuration Management - Centralized Configuration System

 The configuration package provides a comprehensive, type-safe configuration management system with support for multiple sources, validation, and legacy compatibility.

 ## Architecture Overview

-### Unified Configuration Approach
+### Centralized Configuration Approach
 The configuration system serves as the single source of truth for all application settings:

 - **Type Safety**: Configuration defined using dataclasses with validation